-“Twenty years of treason” was a catchphrase used by Sen. Joseph McCarthy to denounce alleged communist sympathizers serving in the US government.
+“Twenty years of treason” was a prominent catchphrase employed by Sen. Joseph McCarthy to vehemently denounce and criticize alleged communist sympathizers actively serving in various roles within the U.S. government.

 While I cannot take the time to name all the men in the State Department who have been named as members of the Communist Party and members of a spy ring, I have here in my hand a list of 205.

 McCarthy was not able to produce his list or substantiate his claim.
 However, the senator continued his crusade against communism.

 He was a key figure in the “Red Scare” period, helping to spread anxiety about communists infiltrating the United States.

 McCarthy claimed that as far back as the Franklin Roosevelt administration, the Democrats had tied their star to the Soviet Union and the communist party.
 That’s where his catchphrase, twenty years of treason, came from.